amandalynnelliott/amandalynnelliott.github.io-dev/README.md

 - `default.html` --- The base layout that lays the foundation for subsequent layouts.
 The derived layouts inject their contents in this file at the line that says `{{ content }}` and are linked to this file via [FrontMatter](https://jekyllrb.com/docs/frontmatter/) declaration `layout: default`.
 This also has a `caption` variable that can be used to add a caption under the header, which is in the same position and styled as `post-meta` for posts.
 - `page.html` --- The layout for documents that contain FrontMatter, but are not posts.
 - `post.html` --- The layout for posts.
 Has post-footer for "Read related articles" list, and arrows linking to
-- `posts.html` --- Currently acting as home page, develops a list of post excerpts and "read more" links ordered by most-recent to oldest.
+- `posts.html` --- For home page and post catergories.
+Develops a list of post excerpts and "read more" links ordered by most-recent to oldest.
+- `projects.html` --- Wide layout.
+Used for displaying images like an art portfolio.

 To be added: